 On an annual basis, school divisions will be asked to notify the Virginia Department of Education if they choose to use local performance assessments to verify credits in writing.
 School divisions that choose this option must prepare verified credit plans which describe how the local performance assessments will meet the requirements included in these guidelines.
 Verified Credit Plans will be subject to periodic review by Department staff on behalf of the Board.
 Information gathered during the reviews will be used to provide technical assistance to school divisions and may be shared in summary form with the Board.

-practices for
+Desk Reviews

+Department staff will conduct annual “desk reviews” in which documents will be examined and school division staff interviewed either by webinar or by telephone.
+The purpose of these reviews will be to determine how local school divisions that choose to use performance assessments to verify writing credits are implementing these guidelines.
+The reviews will help Department staff to identify technical assistance needs and to identify best practices for sharing with other Virginia school divisions.
+Documents reviewed may include tasks administered to students, division-specific materials used to train teachers, and samples of student writing from the various score points of the rubric.

 Use of Local Authentic Performance Assessments in State Accreditation or Federal Accountability